TJ-09/TRoom/README.md

 To build for the demo page the command below, which can then be pushed.

-`ng build --prod --output-path docs --base-href /TRoom/`
+`ng build --configuration production --output-path docs --base-href /TRoom/`

 ## Live demo